 Any person who meets any of the following criteria, MUST NOT ENTER our Retirement Villages and Aged Care Facilities for at least 14 days:

-- Persons who have returned from overseas or interstate in the past 14 days; or
+- returning from overseas or interstate in the past 14 days; or

-- Persons who have been in contact with any person who has returned from outside Australia or interstate within the last 14 days; or
+- has been in contact with any person who has returned from outside Australia or interstate within the last 14 days; or

 If you are experiencing any cold or flu-like symptoms, please call your local GP or 13 HEALTH (13 43 25 84).

 Aged Care Additional Entry Restrictions For Visitors

-In addition to the visiting restrictions above, from June 17 2020, the following will also apply to TriCare’s Aged Care Facilities:
+In addition to the visiting restrictions above, the following will also apply to TriCare’s Aged Care Facilities:

-- All visitors must have had the 2020 seasonal flu vaccination or will have by the 1st May;
+- All visitors must have had the 2020 seasonal flu vaccination;

 - All visits are restricted to the resident’s bedroom; and

 As per the Federal Government directive, all visitors and staff entering a residential aged care service must have a current influenza vaccination and provide evidence of vaccination at the time of entry to the Aged Care Home.